 Easier management of security access

-It may be time-consuming to change user access in case you have tens or hundreds of Power BI files located in on-premise file shares and in Power BI Service work folders.
+It may be time-consuming to change user access in case you have tens or hundreds of Power BI files located in on-premises file shares and in Power BI Service work folders.
 In the case of an SSAS Tabular model, you treat this information source as a database making it easier to regulate access.
 Just add or remove a user from a role that can access the Tabular model.
 Active Directory, or Azure AD, takes care of the rest.

 Use other reporting tools